 The School of Engineering encourages academic excellence in an environment that promotes honesty, integrity, and fairness.
-Please see the school's policy on academic dishonesty at our school's website: http://engineering.nyu.edu/academics/code-ofconduct/ academic-dishonesty.
-Students are expected to work on their own, as instructed by the Professor.
+Any act of academic dishonesty is seen as an attack upon the School and will not be tolerated.
+Please see the school's policy on academic dishonesty at our school's website: http://engineering.nyu.edu/academics/code-of-conduct/ academic-dishonesty.
+Common examples include cheating, fabrication, plagiarism and/or unauthorized collaboration.

+Specifically to this class, students are expected to work on their own, as instructed by the Professor.
 Students may discuss projects with other individuals either in the class or outside the class, but they may not receive code or results electronically from any source that is not documented in their report.
 Students must write their own code, conduct their own experiments, write their own reports, and take their own tests.
-Any student who is found to be violating this policy will be given a failing grade for the course and will be reported to the authorities as described in the University's Student Code.
+Any student who is found to be violating this policy will be given a failing grade for the course and will be reported to the authorities, including the CSE department's student records, as described in the University's Student Code.